 Insurance companies have an extensive network of adjusters who start working on your insurance claim right away.
-They also have high-powered legal teams, ready to protect their interests.
+They also have high-powered legal teams, a ton of money and a lot of legal resources ready to protect their interests.
 To level the playing field, you need an experienced personal injury attorney who is ready to fight for you.
 One who has your best interests in mind.

 If you’re ever involved in an accident that’s not your fault, you may find that it’s worth contacting a personal injury attorney to discuss your case.
 And we’re not just saying that because we’re personal injury attorneys.